xronos-ch/paper/README.md

 This research compendium contains the data and code accompanying our paper describing [XRONOS](https://xronos.ch):

-> Roe, J., Schmid, C., Ebrahimiabareghi, S., Heitz, C. & Hinz, M. in prep.
+> Roe, J., Schmid, C., Ebrahimiabareghi, S., Heitz, C. & Hinz, M. in press.
 >   XRONOS: An Open Data Infrastructure for Archaeological Chronology.
+>   *Journal of Computer Applications in Archaeology*.

 It is a [Quarto manuscript](https://quarto.org/docs/manuscripts/) written in Markdown with embedded R code.